 St. Barbara Heather Ale (Spring)

 St. Barbara Sorghum Ale is a low-gluten ale brewed with sorghum, honey, heather tips and lemon peel.
 St. Barbara has been known for ages as the patron saint of smiths and artillerymen.
 Brass Cannon Brewing's St. Barbara Ale is a light, crisp ale that starts with aromatic notes of honey and flowers.
 The smooth, easy drinking body is followed by a light lingering bitterness on the finish.
-The floral notes and lively mid-pallet makes this an excellent spring beer that is well paired with sandwiches and light pub fare.
+The floral notes and lively palate makes this an excellent spring beer that is well paired with sandwiches and light pub fare.

 Split Shot (Summer)

 The Split Shot is an American Wheat Ale brewed with 50% malted wheat and 50% malted rye.
 There is no barley in this beer at all.
 The Split Shot is a light colored, medium bodied wheat beer with a clean flavor and subtle spiciness.
 A fantastic brew for hot summer days.
-This was our very first seasonal brew and we are proud to bring it back!
+This was our very first seasonal brew!

 A Märzen style beer that uses ale yeast instead of the traditional lager yeast.
 The higher fermentation temperature adds another layer of complexity to the already complex style.
 Malty with grain and biscuit notes, this is the type of brew you want for your own Oktoberfest celebration.

 lang·rage [laŋg-rij] - n - Shot formerly used in naval warfare for tearing sails and rigging and consisting of bolts, nails, and other pieces of iron fastened together or enclosed in a canister.
 The technical term for cramming random items into a cannon in lieu of a cannonball.

 Our langrage line is a series of small batch brews.
 The line consists of experimental batches and variations of our existing brews.
 These beers are only available in the tap room and rotate often, with no set release schedule.